prabhasg03/academic_work/README.md

 # TASK 6
 ## VISUAL BEANS:
 - [Create a simple visual bean with a area filled with a color.
 The shape of the area depends on the property shape.
 If it is set to true then the shape of the area is Square and it is Circle, if it is false.The color of the area should be changed dynamically for every mouse click.
-The color should also be changed if we change the color in the “property window “.]()
+The color should also be changed if we change the color in the "property window".](https://github.com/prabhasg03/Task-Codes/tree/Web-Technologies/Task%206/ColorsProject)
 # TASK 7
 ```
 1) Install TOMCAT web server and APACHE.